|Support||Help Desk, Chat & Knowledge Base|

 Background on WPMU Dev Hosting

-Like most WordPress plugins & theme makers, WPMU Dev has been constantly reworking their business model to keep up not only with the Internet but also with software and open-source trends.
+Like most WordPress plugins & theme makers, WPMU Dev has been constantly reworking its business model to keep up not only with the Internet but also with software and open-source trends.

 Years ago, they sold premium plugins a la carte for a support subscription.